-Teenage girl is suspected shooter in Nashville elementary school attack
+Woman, 28, is suspected shooter in Nashville elementary school attack

 “They immediately went to the gunfire,” Mr Aaron told the press, adding that the suspect entered the school via a side entrance and went to the second floor, “firing multiple shots”.

-Police said that the confrontation between officers and the suspect took place on the second floor in a “lobby-type area”.
+The confrontation between officers and the suspect then took place on the second floor in a “lobby-type area”.

 An FBI investigation found that men were behind 98 per cent of all active shooter incidents in 2021 and that out of 250 active shooter incidents between 2000 and 2018, nine involved women.